hmcts/prl-dgs-api/README.md

 #### Troubleshooting

 ### Managing Preview environment PODs
-Make sure you have added the label 'keep-helm' while creating the PR.
+Make sure you have added the label 'enable_keep_helm' while creating the PR.
 Otherwise, add the label and re-trigger the build.

 ## Testing